Westerly, Rhode Island

-Westerly is a town on the southwestern shoreline of Washington County, Rhode Island, first settled by English colonists in 1661 and incorporated as a municipality in 1669.
-It is a beachfront community on the south shore of the state with a population of 23,359 as of the 2020 census.
+Westerly is a town on the southwestern coastline of Washington County, Rhode Island, United States, first settled by English colonists in 1661, and incorporated as a municipality in 1669.
+The Town of Westerly is a beachfront community on the south shore of the state with a population of 23,359 as of the 2020 census.
+The western and northern borders of Westerly are defined by a natural border of the Pawcatuck River, with the bordering town of Hopkinton defined by the Pawcatuck River, while holding a straight border to the east with Charlestown.

-The Pawcatuck River flows on the western border of Westerly and was once renowned for its own species of Westerly salmon, three of which are on the town's official seal.
-The river flows from 15 mi inland, emptying into Little Narragansett Bay.
+The Pawcatuck River flows on the western border of Westerly, and was once renowned for its own species of Westerly salmon, three of which are displayed on the town's official seal.
+The Pawcatuck River flows from 15 mi inland, emptying into Little Narragansett Bay.
 It also serves as the boundary between Westerly and Pawcatuck, Connecticut.
-Three large salt ponds lie along the coast of Westerly which serve as shallow, reef-like pools whose outer walls form the long, white beaches for which the town is renowned.
-From west to east, these ponds are Maschaug Pond, Winnapaug Pond, and Quonochontaug Pond.
+Three large salt ponds lie along the coast, with sand bars of white sand such as the Misquamicut State Beach.
+From west to east, these ponds are Maschaug Pond, Winnapaug Pond, and Quonochontaug Pond.The Town of Westerly was known historically for local important granite mining and stone-cutting industry, which ran until the quarries stopped operating in the 1950s.

-The Westerly area was known for its granite and stone-cutting industry, which quarried a unique stone known as Westerly granite.
-This pinkish granite is ideal for statuary and has been used in numerous government buildings of several states on the eastern seaboard.

-Westerly becomes a popular tourist destination during the summer months when the population nearly doubles.
+Westerly is a notable tourist destination during the from May through October when the population nearly doubles.
 Its well-known beaches include Weekapaug Beach, Westerly Town Beach, Misquamicut State Beach, East Beach, and Watch Hill Beach.
+Westerly is also a popular surfing spot for those from the region.
+Due to its south-facing geography, large southerly swells often occur during late summer and fall as tropical storms pass off the East Coast.

 History

-Westerly's primary industries today are textiles and tourism, but the town was historically famous for its granite, quarried in Bradford and Potter Hill.